Noto: Archaeological sites

 The remains of Noto's ancient structures are almost entirely hidden beneath the ruins of the mediaeval town, except for three chambers cut into the rock.
-One is noted by an inscription in the library at Noto to have belonged to a gymnasium, while the other two were heroa (shrines of heroes).
+An inscription in the Noto library says one belonged to a gymnasium while the other two were heroa (shrines of heroes).
 Explorations have discovered four cemeteries dating to the third Sicel period and one from the Greek period.
 Among other finds are catacombs of the Christian period and several Byzantine tombs.

 About 4 mi south of Noto, on the left bank of the Tellaro (Helorus) river, stands a stone column about 10 m high, which is believed to be a memorial to the surrender of Nicias.
-In the 3rd century BC, a tomb was excavated in the rectangular area which surrounds it, destroying an apparently pre-existing tomb.
+In the 3rd century BC, a tomb was excavated in the rectangular area around it, destroying an apparently preexisting tomb.
 Remnants of a later burial site belonging to the necropolis of the small town of Helorus, 750 m to the southeast, have been discovered.
-The Villa Romana del Tellaro is a Roman villa located south of Noto.
+The Villa Romana del Tellaro is a Roman villa south of Noto.

+Nature reserves

+Two nature reserves are near Noto: the Riserva naturale orientata Cavagrande del Cassibile, established in 1990, and the Riserva naturale orientata Oasi Faunistica di Vendicari, established in 1984.

 Culture

 In the Noto neighbourhood, a 32-m radiotelescope was installed by the Istituto di Radioastronomia di Bologna as part of the Consiglio Nazionale delle Ricerche.
 It works in collaboration with a similar instrument in Medicina, Bologna.

 The city has held an annual flower festival, the Infiorata, every May since the 1980s, lining the Corrado Nicolaci with floral mosaics.

-One episode of the movie L'Avventura (1960) directed by Michelangelo Antonioni was shot in Noto and features views of its cathedral and square.
+One episode in the movie L'Avventura (1960) was shot in Noto and features views of its cathedral and square.